kids-first/kf-omop-imports/docs/notes.md

 #### All events are observations.
 All observations are events.

-"I observed at time T that person P's [trait type] **cleft lip characteristic** status was True/False."
+"I observed at time T that person P's [characteristic] **cleft lip** status was True/False."

-	subject: P
+	who is being observed: e.g. P (or a group or a specimen)
+	time: T
-	type of thing: characteristic
+	type of observation: e.g. characteristic
-	thing being observed: cleft lip
-	observational value: True / False
+	what [characteristic] is being observed: e.g. cleft lip observational value: e.g. True / False / 50.1

-"I observed at time T that person P's [procedure type] **nephrectomy surgery** status was True/False."
+"I observed at time T that person P's [procedure] **nephrectomy surgery** status was True/False."
 "I observed at time T that person P's [drug type] **drug D administration** was True/False."
-"I observed at time T that sample S's [trait type] **some kind of cancer characteristic** status was True/False."
+"I observed at time T that sample S's [characteristic] **some kind of cancer characteristic** status was True/False."
-"I observed at time T that person P's [trait type] **oxygen level characteristic** status was 50.1."
+"I observed at time T that person P's [characteristic] **oxygen level characteristic** status was 50.1."

-#### Ideas
+## Ideas

-* An event should be modeled as an occurrence that happens at a single point in time
+* An event occurs for a single thing at a single point in time without duration
 * Events can be implicitly related by time windows
-* Events can also be explicitly related by being part of **event groups**

-All events should only have have 1 timestamp field to mark the single point in time when that event occurred.
+* Things and events can be put into groups
+* Things, groups, and events can be linked to each other by directed relationships

-An event should never have both a start and and end timestamp.
-If you try to squish both the start and end time of something occurring you may lose important distinct information about the start event and the stop event of that something that happened.
-However, on the flip side, we still want to be able to link an end event with its corresponding start event so that we know these events are part of the same thing happening over a period of time.
+If you try to combine both the start and end time of something with non-zero duration into the same entity, relating information distinct to only one of those moments becomes more difficult.
+We still want to be able to link an end event with its corresponding start event so that we can treat these events as part of one event group happening across a period of time.

-We can use event groups to model multi-part processes or to model relationships (Treatment A was administered at time T0 specifically because Diagnosis A was observed at time T1).

-## Additional Nit Picks That Have a Big Impact
+## Additional Details That Have a Big Impact

 ### Missing, Unknown, or Negative Data